-A 16th-round draft choice by the Steelers in 1968 as a halfback out of Notre Dame, Bleier also was drafted by the U.S. Army in 1969.
+A 16th-round draft choice by the Steelers in 1968 as a halfback out of Notre Dame, Bleier also was drafted by the U.S. Army that same year.
 Eventually shipped overseas, Bleier was wounded in combat during the Vietnam War.
 Awarded the Bronze Star and a Purple Heart for his military service, Bleier then began the arduous rehabilitation process on his foot that would enable him to return to professional football.
 Known primarily as a blocker, Bleier finished with 3,855 yards rushing, including 1,036 in 1976 when both he and Franco Harris finished the season with over 1,000 yards rushing.
 Still ranked ninth of the team's all-time rushing list, Bleier also finished his career with two touchdown receptions in the playoffs, including an acrobatic one in Super Bowl XIII.

 Brigadier General (Retired) Wilbur E. Wolf III served in the Active Army and Army National Guard from 1985-2016.
 His final duty assignments prior to retirement were dual-hatted as the Director Joint Staff, Pennsylvania Army National Guard and Deputy Commanding General, US Army Intelligence Center, Fort Huachuca AZ.
 Previously, he served as Deputy Commanding General (Maneuver) 28th Infantry Division.
 General Wolf was commissioned in 1985 as a distinguished military graduate from West Virginia University where he also captained the WVU Wrestling team for three years.
 He received his Regular Army Commission in the Aviation Branch and served on active duty for over nine years as a Dual-Rated Army Aviator (Fixed and Rotary Wing) and Dual-Branch (Aviation and Military Intelligence) branch qualified officer.
 General Wolf has since served in the Rhode Island and Pennsylvania National Guard in key command and staff assignments as an Aviation, Military Intelligence, and Infantry Officer including Military Intelligence Battalion Command, Heavy Brigade Combat Team Command and as both Division G2 and G3.
 General Wolf holds a Bachelor Degree in Forestry from WVU, a Master of Science from USC, and a Master of Science from the US Army War College.
 He is co-owner and Senior Partner of Aquila Strategy and Operations Group LLC and owner of Wolf Creek Associates Consulting and Wolf Creek Live Edge.
 General Wolf serves in a number of volunteer positions including Board of Directors, Pennsylvania Wounded Warriors and as an Army War College Foundation Trustee.